 In which vector am I going to receive my gene?

-NZYTech delivers 0.5 to 1 µg of plasmid DNA.
+NZYtech delivers ≥1 µg of plasmid DNA.

 Is it possible to optimize gene design for high levels of expression?